Food Web For The Tundra

 Q: What can be done to protect the tundra food web?

 A: Conservation efforts must address both climate change mitigation and the reduction of human impacts on the tundra.
 This includes sustainable resource management, reducing pollution, and establishing protected areas.
-Further research and monitoring are essential to understanding the intricate dynamics of the food web and its response to environmental changes.
+Further research and monitoring are essential to understanding the involved dynamics of the food web and its response to environmental changes.